 - Interact with a ministry or community specific to the sending church

 Each team traveling to Rwanda typically visits many of our communities while on the ground.
 Teams wishing to focus on a particular community are able to do so through strategic planning with our Rwandan staff.

-Visiting My Sponsored Child
+Visiting My Sponsored Student

-When visiting a sponsored child, it is culturally appropriate to bring a gift to their home.
+When visiting a sponsored student, it is culturally appropriate to bring a gift to their home.
 A Gift of Food will be lined up by Africa New Life and is included in your trip cost.
 We are not able to hold gifts made through our online store for personal delivery.

-Any gift will be cherished by the child, and it is your presence that means the most!
+Any gift will be cherished by the student, and it is your presence that means the most!
 But remember, you are not just bringing a gift or greetings – you are in ministry – you are there to proclaim the Gospel!
 1 Timothy 1:12 says, “I thank Christ Jesus our Lord, who has given me strength, that he considered me trustworthy, appointing me to his service.”

 A Gift of Food: